 Throughout their history the chief occupation of the Essex cutters was oyster dredging.
 In 1844 the Colne Fishery Company alone employed five hundred smacks and two thousand men, and there were probably as many in the Blackwater at Tollesbury, Mersea and Maldon.
 In those bountiful days they were a considerable export, chiefly from Maldon, where there were sometimes three ships loading simultaneously for Holland and the Low Countries.

 In the Victorian era when there was an abundance of fish and fishing smacks were available to bring in large catches, photography wasn’t sufficiently developed to capture the scenes and atmosphere at sea, particularly at night.
 However many paintings and lithographic drawings were produced in that period that captured the dramatic and hazardous situations that arose in a way that probably could not even be conveyed with modern photography.

 In contrast, many established and now well known artists were producing impressive oil paintings of dramatic and evocative scenes of fishing boats at sea, which would have only been produced for their appealed to wealthy clients.
-A small selection is available on this website at...
+A small selection is also available here...

-Two reasons have been identified that explain why night-time commercial fishing was regularly undertaken: Many fish spend daylight hours in deep water as they are less vulnerable during darkness and so swim and feed near the surface at night.
+Two reasons have been identified that explain why night-time commercial fishing was regularly undertaken: Many fish spend daylight hours in deep water.
+As they are less vulnerable during darkness they swim and feed near the surface at night.
 Cod in particular stay in deep water in daylight and only come up at night.
-The second reason is that boats that are based in an estuary would have no choice but to leave and return with the tide and favourable winds, which would mean on many occasions they would be out at sea during the night.
+The second reason is that fishermen based well up the estuary would have no choice but to leave and return with the tide and favourable winds, which would mean on many occasions they would be out at sea during the night.

 1880 Essex Naturalist, notes: Large Basse in the Blackwater, by Edward A. Fitch...